Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)

 Bug fixed in 1.7.0.0:
-- NEW FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder)
+- NEW FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder).
 - NEW FEATURE (Denis): Feature to search and replace a set of brick type by another one.
-- NEW FEATURE (Alban): The connection points are now configurable and extendable in an XML file
+- NEW FEATURE (Alban): The connection points are now configurable and extendable in an XML file.
-- NEW FEATURE (Alban): Display the general info on top of the map (this can be disabled in the option settings)
+- NEW FEATURE (Alban): Display the general info on top of the map (this can be disabled in the option settings).
-- NEW FEATURE (Larry): Display the XML exception when BB can not load XML files
+- NEW FEATURE (Larry): Display the XML exception when BB can not load XML files.
+- NEW FEATURE (Alban): The polarity check for electric shortcut is now available.
 - BUGFIX (Larry): CRASH! when opening a BBM file which is write protected.
 - BUGFIX (Larry): Remove the offset when copying parts (was handy before, but now seems a bit odd)
 - BUGFIX (Vincent): In the export window, the maximum scale was limited by the size of the total area, not the size of the selected area.
+- BUGFIX (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude).
+Well Slope is still not handle, but I don't plan to do more for now.
 - BUGFIX (Alban): The snapping of connected brick tried to snap to free connection point inside the selection, making the snapping becoming crazy.
 - BUGFIX (Alban): Another bug on the snapping of connected brick: now the selected bricks are unlinked from the non selected brick during the mouse down to have a stable snapping.
 - BUGFIX (Alban): When applying 2 times in a row a brick duplication with the first duplication rotated, during the second duplication, the rotation of the first one was canceled.